jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Responsive Header Layout**: The header is now fully responsive, with toggle buttons positioned inline with the main title on larger screens for a cleaner UI.
 The breakpoint for rearrangement has been adjusted to `lg` for better tablet responsiveness.
 - **Responsive Text Sizes**: Implemented responsive text size adjustments across `src/app/page.tsx`, `src/components/temperature-chart.tsx`, and `src/components/metadata.tsx` to ensure optimal readability on mobile devices while maintaining aesthetics on larger screens.
 - **Daily Overview Layout**: Adjusted the `Metadata` component (`src/components/metadata.tsx`) to display daily overview items in a 2-column grid on mobile, improving layout and readability.
+- **Type and Test Issues Fixed**: All type errors and test failures in `src/lib/weather.test.ts` have been resolved by updating `getWeatherDataByZip` calls with the `date` argument and correcting the mock API URL assertion.

 ## 2. What's Left to Build